Greece: The Cycladic Islands of Naxos and Amorgos

 A cheerful and welcoming hotel with views of the town and Temple of Apollo, and great breakfasts!Website

-Total 7 nights in double/twin room, with 3 breakfasts (many local cafés on other nights); full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
-Transfers to and between islands, local buses and taxis (if needed) excluded.
+Total 7 nights in double/twin room, with 7 breakfasts; full Walkers Pack with route directions, maps, transfer and background information; local telephone support.
+Taxis to and from walks on Naxos.
+Transfers to and between islands, local buses and taxis not specified in the itinerary are excluded.

 All prices are per person unless otherwise indicated, and are based on a standard booking in May.
 Prices may vary seasonally and a fixed price will be given to you before you commit.